Key Takeaways

 Balance Beauty And Safety

-Awareness, combined with vigilant indoor gardening choices, eventually ensures that both the beauty of our surroundings and the wellness of our canine friends aren’t compromised at each other’s expense—a feat attainable through conscious decision-making and actions alike.
+Awareness combined with vigilant indoor gardening choices, eventually ensures that both beauty of our surroundings & wellness of our canine friends are not compromised at each other’s expense—a feat attainable through conscious decision-making & actions alike.

 Frequently Asked Questions